claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/Excavation/README.md

 <img src="./WallShear.png"
 title="Fig. 8: Shear force diagram for sheet pile wall after excavation. (units are kN)" alt="Fig. 8: Shear force diagram for sheet pile wall after excavation. (units are kN)" /></p>

-<p>Several sets of results are provided in this section of the article
-for the purposes of verifying the proper download and implementation of the example by the user, as well as to demonstrate some of the post-processing capabilities of GiD.
+Several sets of results are provided in this section of the article for the purposes of verifying the proper download and implementation of the example by the user, as well as to demonstrate some of the post-processing capabilities of GiD.
 The simplest means of verification for this example is the wall bending moment and shear force diagrams shown in Figs. 7 and 8.
-These diagrams are representative of the end of the excavation analysis.</p>
+These diagrams are representative of the end of the excavation analysis.

-<p>Figs. 9 and 10 show the distributions of vertical and shear stresses
-at the end of the excavation process, respectively.
-These figures show the expected concentration of stresses which occurs near the base of the sheet pile wall, and also indicate that the level of mesh refinement in this example is rather coarse, though it it sufficient for the purposes of this example.</p>
+Figs. 9 and 10 show the distributions of vertical and shear stresses at the end of the excavation process, respectively.
+These figures show the expected concentration of stresses which occurs near the base of the sheet pile wall, and also indicate that the level of mesh refinement in this example is rather coarse, though it it sufficient for the purposes of this example.

 Fig. 11 is an animation of the full excavation analysis, showing the nodal deformations (magnified 25 times) with the contours indicating the